Today you will learn six tips about options to extend your lease that your Landlord wishes you did not know.

-To exercise an option to extend, Tenant must give written notice of such election to Landlord.
+To exercise an option to extend, the Tenant must give written notice of such election to the Landlord.

 The Landlord must receive the same at least four but not more than six months before the date that the option period would commence, time being of the essence.

 If proper notification of an option’s exercise is not given or received, such option shall automatically expire.